spookysys/telemetry-pcb/README.md

-# Greetings from PCB

-Avionics Base PCB
+# A brain for my rocket

 ## Features